 Every teacher loves a great demonstration.
 So every week start your department meeting with a practical demonstration.
-Each team member can take turns to demonstrate a practical to the team to get feedback.
+Each team member can take turns to demonstrate a practical to the team in a risk free space to get feedback.
 The only provisos are that: a) the demonstration must link to an upcoming unit of work and b) it must specifically target a misconception or help teach a difficult concept.
-Not only will these sessions provide feedback to teachers delivering and watching the session, it also creates a buzz in the science team as teachers engage with the aspects of their subject that they typically love.
+Not only will these sessions provide feedback to teachers delivering and watching the session, it also creates a buzz in the science team as teachers engage with the aspects of their subject that they typically love .

 4. Mark your books and set the right work: feedback from your students

-I know marking has a huge workload associated with it, but it’s an incredibly powerful tool in leveraging student and teacher progress.
+I know marking has a huge workload associated with it, but it’s an incredibly important tool in getting feedback.
 Now marking books per se will do absolutely nothing if not done well.
 But, if you mark the right piece of work, on an area that you have just taught, it has huge professionalising power.
 It will give you an insight into what your students actually think about a concept and reveal a whole host of misconceptions.
 It will show you how successful your teaching was.
-It will develop your subject knoweldge as you will engage with model answers and mark schemes.
+It will develop your subject knowledge as you will engage with model answers and mark schemes.
 It will hopefully motivate you to ‘fix’ these gaps through effective re-teach and modification of teaching programmes.
-Now, I’m not so convinced in time spent setting individual targets, or the need to mark every book (there comes a point where marking more books yields no new information) but the feedback marking gives to teachers is definitely worth a little effort.
+I’m not necessarily convinced in time spent setting individual targets, or the need to mark every book (there comes a point where marking more books yields no new information) but the feedback marking gives to teachers is definitely worth the effort.